About the Conference

 Emilio Puccio, Secretary General, European Parliament Intergroup on Children’s Rights

-Michael Salter- Moderator, University of New South Wales
+Michael Salter, University of New South Wales

 Emmanuela Gakidou is the co-founder of the Institute for Health Metrics and Evaluation.
-Global Burden of Disease estimates for CSA

 Elena Martellozzo, Co-Chair Violence Against Children